ruggeri/tech-notes/randos/automotive/engines/04a-inline-four.md

 - Generally used for high revving, high horsepower machines.
-- Kawisaki, Honda, and Suzuki all make supersports.
+- Kawasaki, Honda, Suzuki, Yamaha all make supersports.
 Also BMW.
   - Ducati and Aprilia prefer V4s, which we'll talk about later.
   - Triumph builds threes.
 - Fours generally are built when you want at least 100HP.
 Otherwise, you